 The CPM program consists of seven tracks (courses) offered over a 14-21 month period with each of the seven courses meeting 1.5 days a month.
 The courses include personnel administration; managing for quality; organizational communication; public finance; productivity and program evaluation; information systems for managers; and an applied project practicum.

 More applied than theoretical, the CPM Program serves as a valuable companion to the master of public administration (MPA) program offered by the University of Houston.
-Renée Cross directs the Hobby School’s program with the assistance of coordinator Diana Benitez.
+Renée Cross directs the Hobby School’s program with the assistance of coordinator Chelsea O'Hara.
 CPM instructors include traditional academics and successful practitioners including the following:

 - Renée Cross, MLA, Senior Director, Hobby School of Public Affairs